jerekapyaho/days_cpp/README.md

 user's home directory.

-Days can also congratulate the user on their birthday if the current date is the same as their birthdate, set as an enviroment variable called `BIRTHDATE`, with the value in YYYY-MM-DD format, for example, `1988-08-16`.
+Days can also congratulate the user on their birthday if the current date is the same as their birthdate.
+It should be set as an environment variable called `BIRTHDATE`, with the value in YYYY-MM-DD format, for example, `1988-08-16`.

 ## The event file